SFU-HiAccel/FORC/README.md

 # FORC

-FORC is a high-throughput streaming-based FPGA accelerator overlay that supports different ORC file format decoders, and its dataflow integration with Apache ORC.
-Experimental results show that FORC achieves up to 12.9GB/s decoding throughput on AMD/Xilinx Alveo U280 FPGA, with a geomean speedup of 65x (up to 335x) over the CPU.
+FORC is a high-throughput streaming-based FPGA accelerator overlay that supports processing ORC file format including ORC Zlib decompression, decoding and filtering, and its dataflow integration with Apache ORC.
+Experimental results show that FORC achieves up to 2.4GB/s throughput on AMD/Xilinx Alveo U280 FPGA, with a geomean speedup of 128x over the CPU.
 For more information please refer to our published paper.
 [FPL 2024] FORC: A High-Throughput Streaming FPGA Accelerator for Optimized Row Columnar File Decoders in Big Data Engines[Link](https://www.sfu.ca/~zhenman/files/C38-FPL2024-FORC.pdf)

 # SYSTEM REQUIREMENTS